Systems-Theory-in-Systems-Biology/EPI/docs/source/welcome.rst

 How to start
 ------------

 ..
-To use EPI, derive your model from :py:class:`epipy.core.model.Model` and implement the abstract functions :py:meth:`~epipy.core.model.Model.forward` and :py:meth:`~epipy.core.model.Model.jacobian`.
-You also need to define the data and parameter dimension, :py:attr:`~epipy.core.model.Model.data_dim` and :py:attr:`~epipy.core.model.Model.param_dim` of your model.
+To use EPI, derive your model from :py:class:`eulerpi.core.model.Model` and implement the abstract functions :py:meth:`~eulerpi.core.model.Model.forward` and :py:meth:`~eulerpi.core.model.Model.jacobian`.
+You also need to define the data and parameter dimension, :py:attr:`~eulerpi.core.model.Model.data_dim` and :py:attr:`~eulerpi.core.model.Model.param_dim` of your model.

 To use EPI, derive your model from the Model class and implement the abstract functions.
 Here's an example code snippet: